Aah-Yokk/Detailed-DeAth-ROck-Paper-scissor/README.md

 1.Starting the game!

-  (a):-Press to button to start the game.
+  (a):-Press the button to start the game.
   (b):-A pop up appears where you must choose between rock,paper or scissors.
 (If nothing is given as the answer the message will change to null)
   (c):-The game will be played five time continously.
   (d):-After finishing the game,the result will be given along with the hands played.